Lauler/newspaper_section_data/README.md

 The purpose of this repository is to share (meta)data and predictions from a project classifying section identifiers in digitized newspapers.
 The paper describing the process has not been published yet.
 In the meantime the reader is referred to [Rekathati (2020)](http://urn.kb.se/resolve?urn=urn:nbn:se:liu:diva-166313).
 The dataset is intended for researchers with access to API and resources at The National Library of Sweden's [KBLab](https://www.kb.se/in-english/research-collaboration/kblab.html).

+## Prerequisites

+The files are stored in Apache Parquet format.
+See [documentation](https://arrow.apache.org/install/) on how to install for you language of choice.

 ## Description

 A zipped .7z archive containing 3 files: `design3.parquet`, `design4.parquet`, `design5.parquet`.
 Each file corresponds to a specific design period of the newspaper (see referenced thesis above for details).